tsdworks/relocalization_toolbox/README.md

 If you use this code in your research, please cite the associated publication.

-M. Zhang, L. Ma, Y. Wu, K. Shen, D. Huang, and H. Leung, “Tackling the kidnapped robot problem via sparse feasible hypothesis sampling and reliable batched multi-stage inference,” IEEE Transactions on Instrumentation and Measurement, doi: 10.1109/TIM.2026.3694741.
+M. Zhang, L. Ma, Y. Wu, K. Shen, D. Huang, and H. Leung, “Tackling the Kidnapped Robot Problem via Sparse Feasible Hypothesis Sampling and Reliable Batched Multi-Stage Inference,” IEEE Transactions on Instrumentation and Measurement, doi: 10.1109/TIM.2026.3694741.